bprinty/vuex-reflect/docs/guide/store/contract.md

 const mutations = {
   /**
-   * Add existing instance(s) to the store
+   * Clear all instances of model from store.
    */
-  'myModels.add': (state, data) => {
+  'myModels.clear': (state) => {
     // 1.
-Validate data for each key using `validate` callback
+Find all model instances in store.
     // 2.
-Mutate data for each key using `mutate` callback
-    // 3.
-Add resulting data to store
+Remove them from the store.
   },
   /**
-   * Action for creating a single model instance via API.
+   * Sync a single model instance with the store.
    */
-  'myModels.update': (state, data) => {
+  'myModels.sync': (state, data) => {
     // 1.
-Validate data for each key using `validate` callback
+Search for existing records in the store.
     // 2.
-Mutate data for each key using `mutate` callback
+Update existing records with new data.
     // 3.
-Search for existing records in the store
-    // 4.
-Update existing records with new data
+If no record exists, create a new one.
   },
   /**
+   * Action for resetting model properties to contract defaults.
+   */
+  'myModels.reset': (state, id) => {
+    // 1.
+Search for existing record in the store.
+    // 2.
+Reset model properties to contract defaults.
+  },
+  /**
    * Action for fetching a single model instance by ID.
    */
   'myModels.remove': (state, id) => {
     // 1.
-Search for existing record in the store
+Search for existing record in the store.
     // 2.
-Remove existing record from the store
+Remove existing record from the store.
   },

 }